aayushrijal/RED/README.md

 RED
 ===

-representation and evaluation pf data
+Representation and Evaluation of Data!